 COURSEOBJECTIVES 1.
 The course is designed to equip the students with the necessary mathematical skills and techniques that are essential for an engineering course.
 2. The skills derived from the course will help the student form a necessary base to develop analytic and design concepts.
-COURSE OUTCOMES

-COU COURSE OUTCOMES Up on Up on successful completion of the course, the student will be able to: Cognitive Level CO1 examine the properties of Laplace transformation К3 CO2 solve ordinary differential equations by using Laplace transformation technique K2 CO3 expand a periodic function as a Fourier series and find Fourier transform of a given function. К3 CO4 understand vector differential properties of scalar and vector point functions and their applications. К2 CO5 apply Green's, Stokes and Divergence theorem to evaluate line, surface and volume integrals. К3
+COUH RSE OUTCOMES Up on successful completion of the course, the student will be able to: Cognitive Level CO1 examine the properties of Laplace transformation К3 CO2 solve ordinary differential equations by using Laplace transformation technique K2 CO3 expand a periodic function as a Fourier series and find Fourier transform of a given function. К3 CO4 understand vector differential properties of scalar and vector point functions and their applications.
+K2 C05 apply Green_s, Stokes and Divergence theorem to evaluate line, surface and volume integrals. К3